LeoRH123/UWP-Workshop-HackOHIO/SoundboardBlogPost.md

 ![](MarkdownImages/Ambie.png)

-Ambie is an awesome app, so lets try to imitate it!
+Ambie is an awesome app, so let's try to imitate it!

 ## UWP Animal Soundboard